-You can buy a brand-new bathtub unit for as little as $300 at a retail hardware store, but the actual costs of removing and replacing will likely be much greater.
+Your tub has gotten old and unsightly and you are ready for a change.
+You may be tempted to buy a brand-new bathtub unit for as little as $300 at a retail hardware store, but be warned the actual costs will likely be much greater.

-Refinishing a bathtub, on the other hand, offers a cost- and time-effective solution.
-Starting at less than $300 to $400 for a standard-sized bathtub, a bathtub refinishing company can add a brand-new coating to the bathtub, allowing it to be used again in two to four days without the additional delays caused by replacement.
+On the other hand, you can refinish or line an old tub for less hassle and still get a tub your neighbors will swear is new.
+Refinishing, also known as reglazing, a bathtub offers a cost- and time-effective solution.
+Starting around $300 to $400 for a standard-sized tub, a bathtub refinishing company can add a brand-new coating to the bathtub in a day, allowing it to be used again in two to four days without the additional delays and mess caused by replacement.

 Although there are DIY products are available, bathtub refinishing is a probably a job best left to the professionals.
 Stripping an old finish off a tub, repairing and patching holes or cracks, and ventilating a room to expel the fumes produced by the refinishing process are all steps better left to a trained professional.

-And refinishing isn’t just limited to bathtubs, the process can be applied to sinks, wall tile, countertops, shower stalls and kitchen countertops of almost any material, including orcelain, cultured marble, fiberglass, acrylic, Formica and tile.
+And refinishing isn’t just limited to bathtubs; the process can be applied to sinks, wall tile, countertops, shower stalls and kitchen countertops of almost any material, including porcelain, cultured marble, fiberglass, acrylic, Formica and tile.